A year into remote work, Upwork findings show the experiment is working

 What a long, strange year it’s been.

-Although the pandemic is far from over, there is enough empirical evidence to support the argument that remote work has actually worked well despite the ad-hoc way many of us were forced to take it on.
+Although the pandemic is far from over, there is enough empirical evidence to support the argument that remote work has actually worked well despite the ad hoc way many of us were forced to take it on.

 Upwork just released key findings and trends from polling hiring managers over the past year.
 Among the noteworthy observations: